maximetouroute/maximetouroute.github.io/src/pages/2018-11-10-museomix/index.md

 ---
 path: /museomix
-layout: article
+layout: post
 title: Dans les deux sens
 subtitle: Museum Installation
-date: "2018-08-10"
+date: '2018-08-10'
-category: video
+category: portfolio
-image: "p-10.jpg"
+image: 'p-10.jpg'
 ---

 #### Description

 **Dans les deux sens** is a prototype of museum installation created during the 2018 edition of [Museomix](http://museomix.org/).
 It's an emotion pod concept to learn about an art piece by questioning our emotions towards it.

 <photo-grid>
 <img src="p-0.jpg"/>